Hello, can we be of service?

 Yes we can.
 The National Currency Collection is an arm of the Bank of Canada Museum.
 It maintains, conserves, and fosters a more than 110,000 artifact strong collection.
 It also maintains and grows a numismatic library and daily augments an extensive digital resource of its holdings.
 Our collections and curatorial staff are all knowledgeable professionals with many years of experience in Canadian and World numismatic history.

 The National Currency Collection’s staff offer several services that can be accessed free-of-charge.
-All services are by appointment only and can be arranged by enquiring by phone or e-mail.
+All services are by appointment only and can be arranged by enquiring by e-mail.

-A growing collection of thousands of monographs, catalogues and periodicals, the reference library is accessible to researchers and students at our collections office in Gatineau.
+A growing collection of thousands of monographs, catalogues and periodicals, the reference library is accessible to researchers and students at our collections office.
 Numismatics, economics and related subjects in a Canadian and world context are covered in a variety of languages.
 Please contact us for more information.

 If you are interested in an image of any of our artifacts, we can help.
 We provide digital files in high resolution that are ready for printing and for most personal uses.
 Please contact us about copyright, fees, usage and accreditation.